pro3d-space/PRo3D/README.md

 PRo3D is **free** for academic use.
 When used for publications, we kindly ask to reference PRo3D and [PRo3D Homepage](http://pro3d.space).
 For commercial use, and or customization, please contact science@vrvis.at.

-A list of third party licences can be found in the CREDITS file which is also included in releases.
+A list of third party software licences can be found in the CREDITS file which is also included in releases.
 As mentioned also beside the resources, PRo3D uses and deploys [SPICE](https://naif.jpl.nasa.gov/naif/toolkit.html) kernels.
 Credits go to NASA's Navigation and Ancillary Information Facility (NAIF).

 # Technology & System Requirements